How To Get Active With Kids

 It’s natural to want to be the strongest and most confident version of yourself when you’re a parent, so that you can be a good role model for your children.
 A lot of mums tell me they do that by making time to do exercise and preparing healthy snacks for their kids each week.

-If you’re looking for support, join the #BBG Community to meet like-minded mums who’ve shared a similar experience to yours!
-In the SWEAT forum there is a section dedicated to mums and families where you can talk with other BBG mums.
+If you’re looking for support, join the Sweat Community to meet like-minded mums who’ve shared a similar experience to yours!
+In the Sweat forum there is a section dedicated to mums and families where you can talk with other mums.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.